Staying safe when travelling is an important and necessary factor when planning your gap year, yet it isn’t as difficult as you may think.

-But it really isn’t like that at all, after fifteen years of backpacking the world both alone and with others I am speaking from personal experience when I say with basic common sense and reasonable practical precautions backpacking can be very safe.
+But it really isn’t like that at all, after fifteen years of backpacking the world I am speaking from personal experience when I say backpacking can be very safe with basic common sense and reasonable practical precautions.
 And that goes for both genders equally.

 I understand from an academic point of view why women tend to have a higher fear of crime and becoming a victim, but despite that perceived fear the reality is very different.
 With the same reasonable precautions for their own safety and security they would take at home, women are no more at risk than men are most of the time.
 As my article on solo female backpacker safety states there are a few extra considerations that women do have to take, but in general common sense precautions really can minimise the risks involved with travelling and keep you safe.